Spectral representations of vertex transitive graphs, Archimedean solids and finite Coxeter groups: Introduction and statement of results

+\begin{rmk} (a) The heart of the proof of Proposition \ref{prop:A3B3H3}, namely van der Holst's argument, is geometric and depends on the planarity of the associated Cayley graphs.
+It is likely that for every finite, irreducible Coxeter group $\Gamma$ (not only $A_3, B_3, H_3$) the multiplicity of the second highest eigenvalue function is constant and equal to the rank of $\Gamma$.
+The techniques in Kassabov's paper \cite{Kas09} might be useful to prove this general statement.

-\begin{rmk} We conjecture that Proposition \ref{prop:A3B3H3} generalises to all finite Coxeter groups $\Gamma$, with the multiplicity of $\lambda_1(X)$ being equal to the rank of $\Gamma$.
-The validity of this conjecture together with our main result (Theorem \ref{thm:main}) would allow us to explicitly determine, for all finite Coxeter groups, the transition probabilities of a random walk with the {\em fastest mixing rate} on the corresponding Cayley graphs.
+(b) The value of $\lambda_1(X)$ has a well known {\em dynamical interpretation}: Our Cayley graphs are bipartite, i.e., we have a partition $V = V_0 \cup V_1$. $\lambda_1(X)$ measures the convergence rate of the corresponding random walk to the equidistribution {\em (mixing rate)} on each set of vertices $V_i$ under even time steps (even time steps are needed because of the bipartiteness).
+The validity of the multiplicity assumption in (a) together with our main result (Theorem \ref{thm:main}) would allow us to explicitly determine, for all finite, irreducible Coxeter groups, the transition probabilities of a random walk with the {\em fastest mixing rate} on the corresponding Cayley graphs.
 In fact, this is precisely how we will prove Theorem \ref{thm:seceigvalarch} below. \end{rmk}